 GENERAL RATE CATEGORIES

-The land valuation used for general rates is provided by the Queensland Department of Natural Resources and Mines, as is the Land Use Code.
-Contact the Department on 07 4447 9125 if you have a question on the 'land use definition' and/or the land valuation applied to a rateable assessment.
+The land valuation used for general rates is provided by the Queensland Department of Natural Resources, Mines and Energy, as is the Land Use Code.
+Contact the Department on 13 QGOV (13 74 68) if you have a question on the 'land use definition' and/or the land valuation applied to a rateable assessment.

 Every rateable assessment is allocated a differential rate category, for the purpose of calculating the General Rate Levy.
 The definition is influenced by a number of factors such as the land use, location, size and valuation.
 Categories are printed in the 'Description Column' on the rate notice immediately under the General Rates.

 There are 23 differential rate categories.
 All differential categories have a unique description, and are allocated a 'rate in the dollar' and a 'minimum general levy' once each year at Council's budget meeting.

 General Rate Levies are calculated based on the (valuation x 'rate in the dollar') or the (minimum for the differential category), depending on which is the greatest.
 To see a full listing of the general rate categories, definitions and 'rate in the dollar' please refer to pages 2-15 of the 2019/20 Revenue Statement.